-- Members of the general population may be exposed to chlorine if they mix an acid with a solution containing sodium hypochlorite.
+- People may be exposed to chlorine if they mix an acid with a solution containing sodium hypochlorite.

 Examples include mixing toilet bowl cleaners containing hydrochloric, phosphoric, or oxalic acid with bleach.
-If enough acid is added to lower the pH of the hypochlorite solution to below 4, chlorine gas will be released. - Individuals may also be exposed to chlorine if swimming pool chemicals are accidentally mixed with acids or too much sodium hypochlorite is added to the water over a short period of time. - Individuals living near a chlorine tank spill or rupture may be exposed to higher levels of chlorine.
+If enough acid is added to lower the pH of the hypochlorite solution to below 4, chlorine gas will be released. - Individuals may also be exposed to chlorine gas if swimming pool chemicals are accidentally mixed with acids or if too much sodium hypochlorite is added to the water over a short period of time. - Exposure to chlorine gas also may occur in the vicinity of an accidental spill or industrial mishap such as a chlorine tank spill or rupture.